SECU Public Fellows Internship Job Descriptions

 Position Summary – County Management Intern

-The County Management Intern will be imbedded within and work closely with all staff within the Washington County Manager’s Office (CMO) which has a proven track record of successfully hosting and coaching Interns and Graduate Fellows.
+The County Management Intern will be embedded within and work closely with all staff within the Washington County Manager’s Office (CMO) which has a proven track record of successfully hosting and coaching Interns and Graduate Fellows.
 Traditionally the CMO assess the chosen intern’s skills and talents and develops a mutually agreeable work plan to provide the intern with desirable exposure to and experience working on projects or within departmental areas of interest, which are also areas of need for additional management resources for the County.
 Ideally the Management Intern will be able to work over a broad array of departments and projects throughout the internship to develop their personal experience and understanding about the scope of various services offered and managed by county governments in North Carolina.
-CMO managed departments (and potential project areas) include Finance, HR, Tax, IT, Water, Sanitation, Airport, Economic Development, Emergency Management, EMS, Planning & Inspections, Recreation, Senior Center, Soil & Water, Capital Projects (PK12 School Construction, Emergency Management Center Construction).
+The intern will spend the first two weeks getting to know the county, the strategic plan and the position before developing a plan and project for the summer.

 Internship Location & Supervisor Information

 The County Manager serves as the county budget officer, personnel officer, and chief administrative officer for the county.
 The manager is responsible for all daily operations activities of the county, for all capital projects, and the development of the annual county budget.
-The manager advises the Board of Commissioners on all issues that affect the county and its operations including legislation.
-The manager drafts local ordinances and policies and is responsible for the implementation of each.
+The Washington County Manager also serves in a somewhat unusual dual appointed role capacity as the County Attorney.
+The manager/attorney advises the Board of Commissioners on all issues that affect the county and its operations, including legislation and legal matters.
+The manager/attorney drafts local ordinances and policies and is responsible for the implementation of each.
 Typical hours are Monday through Friday from 8:30AM to 5:00PM but flexible scheduling including virtual/remote work is possible.

-The student will work directly with Curtis Potter, County Manager.
+The student will work directly with Curtis Potter, County Manager/County Attorney.
 The County Manager’s Office is located at 116 Washington St., Plymouth, NC 27962.
 This internship will be hybrid, mostly face to face with some virtual working days.

 Desired Knowledge, Skills, Abilities